PengKuang/team_scalable_timeseries/report.md

 We chose PyTorch to develop the model since we had two Macs with Apple M1 chip.
 Both experienced dependency compatibility issues with TensorFlow.

 We investigated both TorchDistributor and Flower (a federated learning framework) for realizing distributed machine learning.
-We chose TorchDistributor because it is native to Pyspark and for its simplicity and brevity.
+We chose TorchDistributor because it is native to PySpark and for its simplicity and brevity.